Paper fortune teller: Telling fortunes

-To use the fortune teller, the person telling the fortunes holds the four corners of the paper with index fingers and thumbs on both hands, keeping two pairs of corners together and the other two pairs separated so that only half of the internal sides of the corners are visible.
+To use the fortune teller, the person telling the fortunes holds four fingers in the four corners of the paper, keeping two pairs of corners together and the other two pairs separated so that only half of the internal sides of the corners are visible.
+This may be done with index fingers and thumbs of two hands, or with the thumb and three fingers of one hand.

 Manipulations are done by various similar methods.
 In a common method, the player asks a question of the person holding the fortune teller; this question will be answered by the device.
 The holder then asks for a number or color.
 Once the number or color is chosen, the holder uses their fingers to switch between the two groups of colors and numbers inside the fortune teller.
 The holder switches these positions a number of times, determined by the number of letters in the color selected, the number originally chosen, or the sum of both.
 Once the holder has finished switching the positions of the fortune teller, the player chooses one of the flaps revealed.
 These flaps often have colors or numbers on them.
 The holder then lifts the flap and reveals the fortune underneath.
 Steps may be repeated to suit the users.

 Other uses

-As well as being used to tell fortunes, these shapes may be used as a pincer to play-act catching bugs such as lice, hence the "cootie catcher" name.
+Instead of being used to tell fortunes, these shapes may be used as a pincer to play-act catching bugs such as lice, hence the "cootie catcher" name.
+This usage has also inspired the design of a similarly shaped gripper in soft robotics.

-The "salt cellar" name refers to a different use for the same shape, in which it stands on a table with the four points downwards; the four open pockets may be used to hold small pieces of food.
+As a salt cellar, the same shape stands on a table with the four points downwards; the four open pockets may be used to hold small pieces of food.

+Several fine artists have been inspired by this form: